Substance Abuse Resources

 Auburn, Washington 98001

 The process of recuperation is one that should be approached with the same care and interest as the treatment administered to a cancer patient.
-Addiction and Alcoholism are a disease that creates physical dependency.
-Strongly consider the benefits of seeking treatment outside of Kent or even ponder the very effective program of retreat-based therapy.
+Strongly consider the benefits of seeking treatment outside of Kent, or the very effective program of retreat-based therapy.
 Inpatient care is successful because it removes the elements of your life that contribute to substance misuse.
-National facilities like the Recovery Village are at the forefront of budding medicines and psychological advancements for the treatment of drug misuse and alcoholism.
-The Recovery Village specializes in providing conducive environments for all types of growth by providing the subtle amenities necessary for your transformation.
+National facilities like The Recovery Village are at the forefront of budding medicines and psychological advancements for the treatment of drug misuse and alcoholism.
+If you’re seeking a Washington drug rehab center outside of Kent, refer to the following list:

 - Gig Harbor